 Women, ages 16-19 on 1 April each year, living in a Zonta district/region, or a citizen of a Zonta country, who demonstrate evidence of the following, are eligible to apply.

 Active commitment to volunteerism.

 Experience in local government, student government, or workplace leadership (paid or unpaid).

 Volunteer leadership achievements.

 Support in Zonta International's mission of empowering women worldwide through service and advocacy.

 Applicants from geographic areas within a Zonta district/region where no clubs are located will be considered and eligible to apply for the district/region Award.
 Z and Golden Z club members are also eligible to apply.
 Classified members and employees of Zonta International and Zonta International Foundation, and their family members, are not eligible to apply for the Awards.

 The application must start with a Zonta club.
 All application materials must be received at a Zonta club by the printed deadline.
 Zonta clubs select one application to send to the district governor/region representative.
 A district/region evaluating committee reviews the applications and selects one applicant per district/region to submit to Zonta International Headquarters.

 The Zonta International YWPA Award Committee recommends 10 international recipients from the district/region applications to the Zonta International Board.
 After approval by the Zonta International Board, the Zonta International Foundation provides awards and certificates to the district/region, and international recipients.

-Three young women were honored by Zonta Club of the Santa Clarita Valley, which awarded nearly $21,000 in scholarships and community grants at its recent annual awards evening.
+Three young women, Mary Gooneratne, Joyce Kim, and Sabrina Pin were honored by Zonta Club of the Santa Clarita Valley at its recent annual awards evening.
 The top Young Women in Public Affairs winner received a $1,000 local prize, and her application has been forwarded to District 9, where she will be eligible for another $1,000 and possible advancement to Zonta International competition.